5 Considerations for Increasing Prices on Home Furnishings Products

 It’s important to look at it through a right-now lens as well as a down-the-road lens.

-But, if it’s threatening your margin—now or in the near future—don’t let excitement about the demand hold you back from protecting the long-term health of your business.
+But if costs are threatening your margin—now or in the near future—don’t let fear about the demand hold you back from protecting the long-term health of your business.

 2. Understand retailers’ rules.